rensimlab/rensimlab.github.io/README.md

 ### Investigate

 This page is a portal to access the 4 key components of each individual simulation: Jupyter Notebook analytics, redshift dumps, halo catalogs, and merger trees.
-The following simulations' data is currently available for public use on the RSL:
+The following simulations are currently available on the RSL:
 - **Renaissance Simulations**
     - [Normal_BG](https://rensimlab.github.io/simulations/normal_bg.html)
     - [Normal_BG1](https://rensimlab.github.io/simulations/normal_bg1.html)